CACFP At-Risk Afterschool Program

 After-school programs that participate in CACFP give children and teenagers the nutrition they need, and draw them into constructive activities that are safe, fun, and filled with opportunities for learning.

-- CACFP Flyer
+- CACFP Flyer (PowerPoint)

-- CACFP Testimonials
+- CACFP Testimonials (PowerPoint)

 - CACFP Testimonials — Social Media

-Sec.
-1. 20-A MRSA §6602, sub-§1, ¶D
+Maine Law: 20-A MRSA §6602, sub-§1, ¶D

-The law requires a school administrative unit to participate in the federal child and adult care food program.
+The law requires a school administrative unit to participate in the federal Child and Adult Care Food Program.
 Beginning with the 2020 school year, a school administrative unit with at least one public school in which at least 50% of students qualified for a free or reduced-price lunch during the preceding school year shall participate in the federal Child and Adult Care Food Program during the school year.

-A school administrative unit that is required to operate a federal child and adult care food program may choose not to operate such a program if it determines by a vote of the governing body of the school administrative unit after notice and a public hearing that operating such a program would be financially or logistically impracticable.
+A school administrative unit that is required to operate a federal Child and Adult Care Food Program may choose not to operate such a program if it determines by a vote of the governing body of the school administrative unit after notice and a public hearing that operating such a program would be financially or logistically impracticable.

 Effective 9/19/2019